Delvalle-beep/GWASProject/README.md

 </ul>

 To delve even further into statistical and computational concepts, I strongly recommend accessing this <a href="https://gwaslab.org/">site</a>.

 ![GWASLABorg](../tutorial-images/GWASLABorg.png)

+Despite being originally written in Traditional Chinese, the site is well written and easily translated by public translation tools.
+I consider this the most complete and most explanatory material for beginners in the area.

 --------------------------------------------------------------------------------------------------
 <h1>GWAS Project<h1>